DasanProject/ClothsChain/ClothChain/src/main/webapp/vendors/Flot/API.md

 The "position" option specifies where the axis is placed, bottom or top for x axes, left or right for y axes.
-The "mode" option determines how the data is interpreted, the default of null means as decimal numbers.
+The "mode" option determines how the data is interpreted, the default of null means as Double numbers.
 Use "time" for time series data; see the time series data section.
 The time plugin (jquery.flot.time.js) is required for time series support.